codarrenvelvindron/codarren.github.io/_drafts/Money_or_Day_off_and_why.md

 Then, what is the worth of that love ?

 **Family**
-Can you buy a people around you ?
+Can you buy people around you ?

 I'm serious.